 - If you have pre-booked tickets for an event which has been cancelled or postponed please contact the individual attractions or venues for advice.
 If you have booked tickets via the Derby Sales and Information Centre, you will be contacted by our staff to explain your options.

-- 8 June 2020 - Derby Bus Station to reopen - Due to the expected demand, Derby Bus Station is set to reopen on a phased approach from Monday 8th June, as operators increase the number of services across the city and begin to return to normal timetables.
+- 8 June 2020 - Derby Bus Station reopens - Due to the expected demand, Derby Bus Station is set to reopen on a phased approach from Monday 8th June, as operators increase the number of services across the city and begin to return to normal timetables.
 Read the full details on our Newsroom.

 With the enforcement of government restrictions limiting all travel to that of an essential nature.
 All visitors, businesses and residents are urged to read the government's guidance on travel during the Coronavirus pandemic here.